-Tours begin at 5PM and run until 7PM
+Tours start at 1PM and will run every half hour until 7PM.

 When a prospective student or student applies for federal student aid, the information reported is used in a formula established by the U.S. Congress.
 The formula determines the student’s Expected Family Contribution (EFC), an amount the student and their family are expected to contribute toward education (although this amount may not exactly match the amount a student and their family end up contributing).
 If the EFC is below a certain amount, a student could be eligible for a Federal Pell Grant or Supplemental Education Opportunity Grant, assuming all other eligibility requirements are met.
 Please note that applicants who have already obtained their bachelors degree are not eligible for grant money, but may still be eligible for federal stafford loans.